Marine Zoning and Regulatory Review: Frequently Asked Questions

 Within the boundaries of the sanctuary lie spectacular, unique, and nationally significant marine resources, from the world’s third largest barrier reef, extensive seagrass beds, mangrove-fringed islands, and more than 6,000 species of marine life.
-The sanctuary also protects pieces of our nation’s history such as shipwrecks and other archeological treasures.
+The sanctuary also protects pieces of our nation’s history such as shipwrecks and other archaeological treasures.

 Administered by NOAA, a federal agency within the Department of Commerce, the sanctuary was created and exists under federal law.
 However, because approximately 60 percent of the protected area falls in state waters, the sanctuary is also effective in these state waters under consent of the State of Florida.
-This creates a unique partnership whereby the sanctuary is administered by NOAA and jointly managed by NOAA and the State of Florida through its Department of Environmental Protection under a co-trustee agreement.
+This creates a unique partnership whereby the sanctuary is administered by NOAA and cooperatively managed by NOAA and the State of Florida through its Department of Environmental Protection under a cooperative agreement.

 To learn more about the sanctuary, visit our sections on history, legislation, regulations, science, marine zones, and accomplishments.

 What are the Key West and Great White Heron National Wildlife Refuges?+